alex-truby/galvanize_capstone_2/README.md

 -----
 ## Project Goal

  The EPA has put together an "Environmental Justice Screening Tool" (EJST), which utilizes both environmental and demographic indicators in an effort to help policy makers identify communites' potential risk resulting from lack of enforcement around environmental laws, regulations, and policies.
-The screening tool does not, however, *actually* provide an "index" on which communicaties can be evaluated and ranked.
+The screening tool does not, however, *actually* provide an "index" on which communities can be evaluated and ranked.

 While cancer rates are by no means the only indicators of community health and well being, that is what I have chosen as my target for this capstone, as a proxy for areas of concern regarding environmental justice.